Neural network spectral robustness under perturbations of the underlying graph: Discussion

 Consider, for example, the configuration model~\cite{farkas2001spectra}, whose spectral properties have been addressed by numerous studies.
 Since its edges are not statistically independent, a direct analytical approach is very difficult; existing results range from approximating the full spectrum~\cite{dorogovtsev2003spectra}, to formally deriving the expected values of the leading eigenvalue, but only in the large $N$ limit~\cite{chung2003spectra}.
 In a recent paper, Newman et al.~\cite{nadakuditi2013spectra} took an indirect approach: they considered instead a model with the same degree sequence as the configuration model, but in which the number of edges between any two nodes was drawn independently from a Poisson distribution.
 They then showed that the spectra of the two models agree in the large $N$ limit.

-Below, we illustrate the same idea, by carrying out a large $N$ limit comparison between our model and a corresponding model, with independent, stochastic edges, considered by Nadakuditi and Newman~\cite{nadakuditi2012graph}.
-In the referenced paper, they considered a stochastic, non-oriented network with two communities, and computed the ensemble-means for the two large eigenvalues of its symmetric adjacency matrix, in the large $N$ limit.
+Below, we illustrate the same idea, by carrying out a large $N$ limit comparison between our model and its probabilistic counterpart, with independent, stochastic edges, considered by Nadakuditi and Newman~\cite{nadakuditi2012graph}.
+In the reference, the authors considered a stochastic, non-oriented network with two communities, and computed the ensemble-means for the two large eigenvalues of its symmetric adjacency matrix, in the large $N$ limit.
 The method involved first finding the eigenvalues of the modularity matrix, then showing that these are identical in the large $N$ limit to the eigenvalues of the adjacency matrix.
-Their asymptotic expressions $z_1$ and $z_2$ were computed in terms of $c_\text{in}=n p_\text{in}$ and $c_\text{out}=n p_\text{out}$ (where, with the notations in the original text, $n$ is the matrix size, $p_\text{in}$ is the probability of two nodes within a module to be directly connected, and $p_\text{out}$ is the probability of two nodes which are not in the same module to be directly connected).
+Their asymptotic expressions $z_1$ and $z_2$ were computed in terms of $c_\text{in}=n p_\text{in}$ and $c_\text{out}=n p_\text{out}$ (where the notations in the original text are $n$ for the matrix size, $p_\text{in}$ for the probability of two nodes within a module to be directly connected, and $p_\text{out}$ for the probability of two nodes which are not in the same module to be directly connected).
 More precisely: